catman325/Circuit-python-/README.md

-## Hello Circuit Python
+# Hello Circuit Python

+### Description
-### Description- Introduction to circuit python. uploading Caret and begel term and using the metro express board.
+Introduction to circuit python. uploading Caret and begel term and using the metro express board.

 ### Evidence
 ```import board